 Mental hygiene and counseling

 We may take care of our physical health but ignore the importance of staying mentally fit.
-Dealing with daily life stressors and unexpected extraordinary difficult situation can take a toll on you.
-By going to a counselor you can vent out your feeling and emotions, gain better insight and be able to cope with your difficult experiences in effective and healthy manner.
+Dealing with daily life stressors and unexpected extraordinary difficult situations can take a toll on you.
+By going to a counselor you can vent out your feeling and emotions, gain better insight and be able to cope with your difficult experiences in an effective and healthy manner.
 Thus, keeping your mind and body healthy and becoming an effective member of your society.